 - Mash up the corned beef in a bowl.
 Add other ingredients and mix well.

-- This can be made up ahead of time and refrigerated until serving time — in fact, I like it better if it’s had a chance for the flavors to blend.
+- This can be made up ahead of time and refrigerated until serving time—in fact, I like it better.